Skip to main content

 • Click Bulk actionsSend update payment method link.

-• This will send the update card email to all selected customers at once, allowing you to quickly address common payment failures across multiple subscriptions.
+• This will send the update card email to all selected customers at once, allowing you to quickly address common payment failures across multiple subscriptions. - If migrating between payment providers, such as from Stripe to Shopify Payments, use this method to request customers update their payment details to the new provider.
+This ensures continuity of subscription renewals during the transition.

 This is especially useful when you notice repeated failure reasons in your list, such as expired cards or revoked payment methods, so you can resolve multiple cases in a single step.
+It is also crucial during transitions between payment gateways, where all customers need to re-authorize new billing agreements to maintain uninterrupted service.

 How You’re Notified of Failed Payments